-Bletchley Park's expansive grounds contain multiple buildings that have been lovingly restored to their 1940's glory.
+Bletchley Park Estate's expansive grounds contain multiple buildings that have been lovingly restored to their 1940's glory.
 The site was emptied after the war and many of the decoding huts have been lost, however many still remain.
 In addition to the decoding huts, there is a museum, parking garage and mansion to explore.
 The grounds are filled with gardens, trees and a pond.
 Many of the huts are filled with furniture and artefacts from the time, with the offices and meeting rooms set up to look like the would have whilst in use.
 It was interesting to see the technology available at the time, and how people worked together to achieve such amazing outcomes.

 Not being particularly technically minded myself, I found it fascinating to see the progression of this technology and watch how these amazing minds fine tuned these machines over time using logic and statistics to enable codes to be cracked.
-In addition to hosting a large number of decoding machines, you can also have a go at decoding a letter yourself using a turing machine and play around on a radio to tune in to a secret correspondence.
+In addition to hosting a large number of decoding machines, you can also have a go at decoding a letter yourself using a Turing machine and play around on a radio to tune in to a secret correspondence.

 What I found most interesting about the museum was the human element.
 In addition to developing clever machinery, tacticians using profiling to help them solve encryption well before it was a done thing.
 By thinking in the minds of the Nazi soldiers using the Enigma machines to send their messages, they were able to see patterns in the messages.
 Using theories such as 'what if the person sending this message is a little tired and has only changed a few symbols since the day before' or 'does the message have a common phrase or greeting' the code breakers were more easily able to see patterns in the messages that enabled them to set the decoding mechanisms for the day.

+Your Bletchley Park tour is incomplete until you see the Turing machine in person.
 The Turing machine is special because it was the first machine to use computing technology.
 It was programmable and adaptable which was essential for decoding the enigma encryption as it changed on a daily basis.
 The machine itself required a lot of input.
 Large huts were filled with these machines which were programmed by the WRENS (Womens Royal Naval Service) officers.
 They worked over three shifts to ensure that the machines were constantly running.
 It was a tiring job as the machines required a lot of manual input and the huts hung heavy with the smell of oil and the whirring of the wheels.
 Over 75% of the workforce at Bletchley Park interestingly enough were women such as these.

 The Imitation Game leads you to believe that once a message was decoded it was simple to read.
 This was not the case.
 Again a human element came into play as many of the messages had spelling mistakes, were grammatically incorrect or poorly former.
 This human factor meant that a team of people had to interpret the decoded messages and translate them into intelligible information in English.
 If a message was important it was referred on for action, however many of the messages were daily chatter and it was a case of decoding and interpreting as quickly as possible to find the important ones.